 Council tax empty property premium

-The premium is in addition to the usual Council Tax charge.
+The premium is applied after one year.
+It is in addition to the Council Tax charge payable for the property.

-The charge was agreed by the Council.
-It was introduced to encourage bringing properties back into use.
-For help to bring empty properties back into use, and to carry out repairs, please view the Empty Properties page.
+It was introduced to encourage properties to be brought back into use.
+For help to bring empty properties back into use, and to carry out repairs, see Empty Properties.

-The table below sets out the premium applied to long term empty and unfurnished properties:
+The table below sets out the level of premium applied to long term empty properties:

 Long term empty property criteria giving rise to additional Council Tax premiums Premium